 The Russell C. Brachman Scholarship was established by Dr. and Mrs. Edward W. Fisher, Mrs. Laura Meder, other members of the Averett Biology Department and friends and family of Dr. Russell Brachman.
-This scholarship will be awarded to a Junior or Senior majoring in Biology with a minimum GPA of 3.
-0. Recipients are chosen based on contributions to the Biology Department, overall strong character, fine virtues, and good social standing.
+This scholarship will be awarded to a junior or senior majoring in Biology with a minimum GPA of 3.0.
+Recipients are chosen based on contributions to the Biology Department, overall strong character, fine virtues, and good social standing.
 This award is merit based and shall be over and above any need-based financial aid the recipient(s) receive.

 The Bradley Family Scholarship was established and endowed by Averett alumnus, H. Hawkins Bradley '48.
-This scholarship will be awarded to traditional or nontraditional students majoring in business administration who have maintained a grade point average of 2.
-5 or above and have demonstrated traits of good citizenship and demonstrate financial need.
+This scholarship will be awarded to traditional or nontraditional students majoring in business administration who have maintained a grade point average of 2.5 or above and have demonstrated traits of good citizenship and demonstrate financial need.

-The Elizabeth and James Bustard Distinguished Award was established at Averett under the provisions of a trust created by the will of Elizabeth B. Bustard.
-This award is to be made at commencement to one or more graduating seniors selected by the faculty and Board of Trustees, who excel in high ideals of living, in spiritual qualities, and in generous service to others, for use in the student's higher education.
+The Elizabeth and James Bustard Distinguished Award is made possible through the generosity of Elizabeth B. Bustard.
+This monetary award will be used by students to pursue graduate work after completing their studies at Averett University.
+Recipients must excel in high ideals of living, in spiritual qualities, and in generous service to others.

-The Patty Saunders Cahill Memorial Scholarship was established and endowed by W. S. Cahill Sr. This scholarship is awarded to a deserving traditional or non-traditional full-time undergraduate student with demonstrated financial need, demonstrated traits of good citizenship, and a minimum GPA of 2.
-5.
+The Patty Saunders Cahill Memorial Scholarship was established and endowed by W. S. Cahill Sr. This scholarship is awarded to a deserving traditional or non-traditional full-time undergraduate student with demonstrated financial need, demonstrated traits of good citizenship, and a minimum GPA of 2.5.